matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 are building containerized apps.
 Be aware-at least one container is always running when using flexible.
 Go for standard if you want to be able to scale down the number of instances to zero when there is no load.
 Use a combination of resident and dynamic instances.
 Resident Instances: Run continuously.
 Dynamic Instances: Added based on load.
 Use all dynamic instances if you are cost sensitive.
-If you are not very cost sensitive, kep a set of resident instances running always.
+If you are not very cost sensitive, keep a set of resident instances running always.

 237) Kubernetes Deployment Microservice steps?
 Answer: